getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 After ProGuard files are generated you will need to embed the UUIDs of the ProGuard mapping files in a properties file named `sentry-debug-meta.properties` in the assets folder.
 The Java SDK will look for the UUIDs there to link events to the correct mapping files on the server side.

 {% capture __alert_content -%}
-Sentry calculates UUIDs for proguard files.
-For more information about how this works see [UUID Format]({%- link _documentation/cli/dif/proguard.md -%}#proguard-uuids).
+Sentry calculates UUIDs for ProGuard files.
+For more information about how this works see [ProGuard UUIDs]({%- link _documentation/workflow/debug-files.md -%}#proguard-uuids).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"